 Wind and solar energy used to power a sustainable building

-Q: Now that you've gained some professional experience, what advice would you give someone who is just starting out?
+Q: What advice would you give someone who is just starting out?

 Q: What are your career plans?
-Are there certain architectural projects you'd love to work on?
+Are there certain architecture projects you'd love to work on?

 Robbie: One day, I hope to open up my own residential architectural design firm.
 After gaining 2 years work experience in the field, I can apply to become an Architectural Technologist—which would allow me to stamp building drawings independently.